La Latina Like a Local

 Other shopping: La Latina is not a destination for shopping-shopping, though there are two interesting jewelry stores (Ruda and Almendro streets) and some fun and useful traditional shops (candles, espadrilles, baskets), though many other traditional shops have disappeared (cork store, wine-barrel maker, etc).

 Churches: Three La Latina chures are special for the neighborhood and for the entire city: La Paloma (south end of La Paloma street).
 The real name is San Pedro el Real, but everyone knows this church as La Paloma, home to the image of the Virgin of the Dove (La Paloma), Madrid’s true if unofficial patron saint.
-This area is Where it Happens for the crazy fun La Paloma street party in mid August, and the church isstart and end point for procession on August 15.
+This area is Where it Happens for the crazy fun La Paloma street party in mid August, and the church is start and end point for procession on August 15.
 San Isidro (calle Toledo).
 Final resting place of Madrid’s male patron saint San Isidro; this is start and end place for May 15 procession and where the faithful can venerate San Isidro’s tomb.
 San Pedro El Viejo (Nuncio street).
 This church is home to the image Jesus Nazareno el Pobre, one of Madrid’s most beloved religious statues, used in the very popular Thursday procession during Easter week.

-Other noteworthy La Latina churches: San Andres on square of same name and San Francisco el Grande on south end of Bailen street (see post on this church at http://www.bridgetospain.com/san-francisco-el-grande/)
+Other noteworthy La Latina churches: San Andres on square of same name and San Francisco el Grande on south end of Bailen street (see post on this church at https://www.bridgetospain.com/san-francisco-el-grande/)

 San Isidro museum (The Origins of Madrid) on Plaza de los Carros.
 While less local, this is a must-do for visitors to see the model and map of old Madrid (including most of today’s La Latina) and to learn about Madrid’s patron saint San Isidro, who was an 11th century La Latina Local.